Misri legend

 The Misri legend is an origin myth common to a number of East African communities.
-In it, it is usually claimed that the community originated in a land called Misri located in the north.
-This land is in many accounts identified or associated with Egypt and sometimes an association with one of the lost tribes of Israel is implied and occasionally directly stated.
+In it, it is usually claimed that the community originated in a land called Misri located in the North of African continent.
+This land is in many accounts identified or associated with Egypt and sometimes an association with lost tribes of Israel is implied and occasionally directly stated.

 Prevalence

 Dr Ochieng (1972) noted the legend among the Kisii people who claim that before they migrated to Mt Elgon, they lived in a country called 'Misri' that was located north of Mt Elgon.
 In the legend, the Kisii traveled south in the company of the Kuria, the Maragoli, Bukusu, and Meru.
 The Maragoli in turn claim that while they were at Misri, they lived with Arabs, the Kikuyu, Meru, Embu, Baganda, Basoga as well as the other Luhya subtribes.
 Dr Ochieng notes that the Misri legend had also been recorded among the other Luhya subtribes as well as the Haya, Alur, Kipsigis and the Marakwet.